Legal practice: U.S. Constitution

-Field Code 1848
+1848 Field Code

 By the middle of the 19th century, strong resistance developed to the rigidities of the common law forms of pleading brought over from England, whose monarchical forms often conflicted with U.S. republican law that made the people the sovereign.
 New York State was the first to adopt a codification of legal forms and procedures, called the Field Code from its principal author, David Dudley Field II.
 Within a few years, most but not all other states adopted similar codes.
 One of the reforms made was to unite courts of law and equity.
 The reforms made it easier to get a case started without loading most of the argument and proof at the outset, and made discovery more important during the course of the case.
 However, there was opposition to the reforms, and resistance from the legal profession, including judges, that prevented the codes from being implemented as intended.

-Federal Rules 1938
+1938 Federal Rules

 Before the Federal Rules of Civil Procedure (FRCP) were enacted in 1938, common law pleading was more formal, traditional, and particular in its phrases and requirements.
 For example, a plaintiff bringing a trespass suit would have to mention certain key words in his complaint or risk it being dismissed with prejudice.
 In contrast, the FRCP is based on a legal construction called notice pleading, which is less formal, created and modified by legal experts, and far less technical in requirements.
 In notice pleading, the same plaintiff bringing suit would not face dismissal for lack of the exact legal term, so long as the claim itself was legally actionable.
 The policy behind this change is to simply give "notice" of your grievances, and leave the details for later in the case.
 This acts in the interest of equity by concentrating on the actual law and not the exact construction of pleas.
 Thirty-five states have adopted versions of the federal rules as their own procedural code.

 In addition to notice pleading, a minority of states (e.g., California) use an intermediate system known as code pleading.
 Code pleading is an older system than notice pleading and is based on legislative statute.
 It tends to straddle the gulf between obsolete common-law pleading and modern notice pleading.
 Code pleading places additional burdens on a party to plead the "ultimate facts" of its case, laying out the party's entire case and the facts or allegations underlying it.
 Notice pleading, by contrast, simply requires a "short and plain statement" showing only that the pleader is entitled to relief.
 (FRCP 8(a)(2)).
 One important exception to this rule is that when a party alleges fraud, that party must plead the facts of the alleged fraud with particularity.
 (FRCP 9(b)).
 There has been some controversy over whether the FCRP violate the Eighth Amendment requirement of common law rules, but the usual answer has been that the changes are only in form and not in substance.